How EMDR Therapy Changed My Life

-It also helped me recognize I still had a lot of my own work to do.
-After my training I started pursuing my own EMDR therapy with a counselor, and a whole new chapter of my work as a therapist had begun.
+It also helped me recognize I still had a lot of my own work to do as a therapist.
+After my EMDR training I started pursuing my own EMDR therapy with a counselor, and a whole new chapter of my work as a therapist had begun.

 One of the reasons I share this experience is because I was like many people when they first heard about EMDR.

-It might seem a little strange, and it may not be what your expecting when you think about talking with a therapist.
+EMDR therapy might seem a little strange, and it may not be what you’re expecting when you think about talking with a therapist.

-The second reason I want to share my personal story is that I know some people have had negative experienes with EMDR therapy.
+The second reason I want to share my personal story is that I know some people have had negative experiences with EMDR therapy.

-My first experience of EMDR may not have been negative, but I didn’t have any plans to purusue it a second time.
+My first experience of EMDR may not have been negative, but I didn’t have any plans to pursue it a second time.
 Perhaps it was just fate that I ended up there.

 There are a number of reasons why you may have had a negative experience with EMDR therapy.
 Perhaps your therapist was new, like I once was.
 Perhaps you weren’t ready to do that kind of work in your life yet.